-"Organization Plan: Appointing Authorities" to "Elected Official's Policy Setting Authority"
+"Elected Official's Policy Setting Authority".

 Town Manger's Statement - This Article changes the title of Section 5-2 so that it more accurately reflects the wording of this section of the Charter.
 This Article is a simple majority vote.